alxdavids/draft-privacy-pass/draft-privacy-pass.md

   the browser setting.
 - {{exts}}: Extensions to the Privacy Pass protocol and browser integration that allow for more specific functionality.
-- {{security}}: Security considerations and recommendations arising from the usage of the Privacy Pass protocol.
+- {{privacy}}: Privacy considerations and recommendations arising from the usage of the Privacy Pass protocol.
+- {{security}}: Additional security considerations to prevent abuse of the protocol from a malicious client.
 - {{encoding}}: Valid data encodings for all objects that are in transit during the protocol.